SiliconFish42/dart-rom-patcher/README.md

 ## Security

-Please report security vulnerabilities via email to [INSERT SECURITY EMAIL] rather than through public GitHub issues.
+Please report security vulnerabilities via email to <siliconfish42@protonmail.com> rather than through public GitHub issues.
 See our [Security Policy](SECURITY.md) for more details.

 ## License